-It’s easy to learn how to make chicken under a brick!
-This Lemon Herb Chicken Under a Brick recipe is packed with fresh, smoky and tangy flavors, and this cooking method makes it the most succulent, delicious chicken of all time!
+It’s easy to learn how to spatchcock a chicken and make chicken under a brick!
+This recipe is packed with fresh, smoky and tangy flavors, and the cooking method makes it the most succulent, delicious chicken of all time!

 How to Make Chicken Under a Brick

+I love serving this for dinner with sautéed potatoes and spinach.
 Here's what you do . . . .

 Once you follow the recipe below, add your favorite variety of diced potatoes to the same pan where the chicken was and sauté until they're fork tender, about 15 minutes.

-How to Make Chicken Under a Brick
+Spatchcock Chicken Under a Brick

 - 3 tablespoons unsalted butter, softened to room temperature